The essential guide to real estate terminology

 We’ve put together a full list of real estate terms and jargon that are commonly used in Australia.

 If you don’t understand a particular term then please call us on 1300 889 743 or complete our free assessment form and we will answer your question.

-Abatement: An official reduction, allowance or rebate.
-An abatement pro rata is a proportionate reduction of the amount of each of a number of debts or claims as where a fund or estate is insufficient for repayment of all in full.
+Abatement: A reduction, allowance or rebate.
+An abatement pro rata is a proportionate reduction of the amount a debt or claim where an asset or estate is insufficient for repayment of the entire debt in full.

-Abode: Home, house or place of residence; the place where a person ordinarily lives and sleeps at night.
+Abode: A home, house or place of residence; the place where a person ordinarily lives and sleeps at night.